neomjs/neo/.github/VISION.md

 Looking back at the Wikipedia quote, Rich Waters & I came to the conclusion that the most expensive tasks are the framework & the apps itself.

-So we asked ourselves the question:
+So we asked ourselves the question:<br/>
 **"What if a framework & all the apps you build would run inside a separate thread?"**

 With this idea, the neo.mjs project was born.